Let’s briefly talk about three ADHD relationship strategies—designed to counter three common challenges.

 3. Schedule Fun and Intimacy

-Yes, that’s Dr. Goat (my husband) and me, frolicking in the countryside.
-Okay, reality is not too far off the mark.
-We’ve made Sundays our day for unplugging (limited electronic device usage) and getting outside for a hike.
-The San Francisco Bay Area is loaded with beautiful spots; we share some photos here at Adult ADHD and Nature Sufficient Syndrome.
+We’ve made Sundays our day for unplugging (limited electronic device usage) and getting outside.
+The San Francisco Bay Area is loaded with beautiful hiking spots; we share some photos here at Adult ADHD and Nature Sufficient Syndrome.

 It is very easy for couples to get bogged down in performing—or arguing about—domestic tasks and child-raising responsibilities.
 Even as you work on collaborative solutions for all that, however, remember the fun and intimacy.